 vehicle as a rent a motorhome or RV trial itself!

-Cons: a little “small” to fulltime; gas can be underpowered.
+Cons: a little “small” to fulltime; gas engines can be underpowered.

 Be sure to look at motorhome reviews before purchasing a RV Class C motorhome.